awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

                                --output /archive --suffix \
                                --encryption-context class=log \
                                --metadata-output ~/metadata \
-                               --master-keys key=$cmk1 key=$cmk2 key=$cmk3
+                               --wrapping-keys key=$cmk1 key=$cmk2 key=$cmk3
 ```

 ------
 #### [ PowerShell ]

 ```
-PS C:\> $cmk1 = arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
+PS C:\> $cmk1 = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'
-PS C:\> $cmk2 = arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef
+PS C:\> $cmk2 = 'arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef'
-PS C:\> $cmk3 = arn:aws:kms:ap-southeast-1:111122223333:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d
+PS C:\> $cmk3 = 'arn:aws:kms:ap-southeast-1:111122223333:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d'

 PS C:\> aws-encryption-cli --encrypt --input D:\Logs\Finance.log `
                            --output D:\Archive --suffix `
                            --encryption-context class=log `
                            --metadata-output $home\Metadata.txt `
-                           --master-keys key=$cmk1 key=$cmk2 key=$cmk3
+                           --wrapping-keys key=$cmk1 key=$cmk2 key=$cmk3
 ```

 ------

 This command decrypts the encrypted copy of the `Finance.log` file and writes it to a `Finance.log.clear` file in the `Finance` directory\.

-When you decrypt data that was encrypted under AWS KMS CMKs, you cannot tell AWS KMS to use a particular CMK to decrypt the data\.
-The **key** attribute of the `--master-keys` parameter is not valid in a decrypt command with the `aws-kms` provider\.
-The AWS Encryption CLI can use any of the CMKs that were used to encrypt the data, provided that the AWS credentials you are using have permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the master key\.
+To tell the AWS Encryption CLI which AWS KMS CMKs use to decrypt your data, use the **key** attribute of the `--wrapping-keys` parameter\.
+You must permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the CMKs you specify\.
 For more information, see [ Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html)\.

+For example, to decrypt data encrypted under three CMKs, you can specify the same three CMKs or any subset of them\.
+This example specifies only one of the CMKs\.

 ------
 #### [ Bash ]

 ```
 $ aws-encryption-cli --decrypt --input /archive/finance.log \
+                     --wrapping-keys key=$cmk1 \
                      --output /finance --suffix '.clear' \
                      --metadata-output ~/metadata \
                      --encryption-context class=log